radcamp/radcamp.github.io/IBS2019/04_PCA_API.md

 ## A note on Jupyter/IPython
 [Jupyter notebooks](http://jupyter.org/) are primarily a way to generate reproducible scientific analysis workflows in python. ipyrad analysis tools are best run inside Jupyter notebooks, as the analysis can be monitored and tweaked and provides a self-documenting workflow.

-First begin by [setting up and configuring jupyter notebooks](Jupyter_Notebook_Setup.md). **The rest of the materials in this part of the workshop assume you are running all code in cells of a jupyter notebook** that is running on the cluster.
+First begin by creating a new Jupyter notebook for your PCA analysis. **The rest of the materials in this part of the workshop assume you are running all code in cells of a jupyter notebook** that is running on the cluster.

 # **PCA** analyses